Juventus 1-4 Real Madrid

 Substitution, Real Madrid.
 Marco Asensio replaces Isco.

 Attempt missed.
-Alex Sandro (Juventus) header from the right side of the box is close, but misses to the left.
+Alex Sandro (Juventus) header from the centre of the box is close, but misses to the left.
 Assisted by Dani Alves with a cross following a set piece situation.

 Foul by Sergio Ramos (Real Madrid).